How to Buy a House: [Step-by-Step Updated Guide for 2021]

 Step 10.
 Closing on Your Home Purchase!

-Once all your loan approval contingencies are met, your lender will contact you to authorize your scheduling of a closing date.
+Once all loan approval contingencies are met, your lender will contact you to confirm a closing date.
 At the closing, you will sign the final documents and pay the costs and fees required to legally transfer the property to you.

 Documents Requiring Signature at Closing